 I quietly replied, “Somehow something is triggering our visions.
 Maybe its electromagnetism.
 Maybe its drugs in the water.
 Or maybe something the farmers’ have sprayed has caused us to mutate and see things differently.”

 This got him riled, “You better stop talking like a James, replacing Christianity with conspiracies and evolution.
 All-Dudes is a Christian town.”

-I took a long, calming breath and dodged bigger, “My money’s on Jed in the Tractor Race.”
+I took a long, calming breath and dodged bigger, “My money’s on Hyrum in the Tractor Race.”

-Although Moab’s Portal was the reason most people visited All-Dudes Missouri, I was here for a tractor race.
+Although Moab’s Portal was the reason most people visited All-Dudes, Missouri, I was here for a tractor race.
 One could say the Tractor Race.
 It was a local tradition that went back to the Great Depression.
-The race itself was pretty normal, except that it had four stages, named for the four rivers that defined our country.
-You could see one of them now from where I stood, at the apex of gravel hill: the Axe, Flag, Cox and Sticks.
-The Bridge over the most famous part of the tractor race – ending at the foot of the hill on which I now stood – was Moab’s Portal to hell.
+The race itself was pretty normal, except that it had four stages, named for the four rivers that defined the county.
+You could see one of them now from where I stood, at the apex of gravel hill: the Axe.
+The Flag, Cox and Sticks were the others.
+Moab’s Portal to Hell, by design or intention, was situated at the exact point where the race would end, just before the confluence of the Axe and Sticks.